nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ## 4. Evaluating new machines

 One of the goals of the circuit padding framework is to provide improved evaluation and scientific reproducibility for lower cost.
+This includes both the choice of the compact C structure representation (which has an easy-to-produce bitstring equivalent representation for optimization by gradient descent, GAs, or GANs), as well as rapid prototyping and evaluation.

 So far, whenever evaluation cost has been a barrier, each research group has developed their own ad-hoc packet-level simulators of various padding